Facilitating world-class research

 A template form will be provided and this form must be submitted for review prior to any funding applications being submitted.
 For further details please contact firstname.lastname@example.org.

 Yes.
-On CTRG advice, obtain an IRAS number and we will review new COVID-19 studies swiftly and will negotiate expedited review of the study by the appropriate regulatory bodies, who now have systems in place for this.
+On CTRG advice, obtain an IRAS number.
+We will review new COVID-19 studies swiftly and will negotiate expedited review of the study by the appropriate regulatory bodies, who now have systems in place for this.

 This requires a substantial amendment which will receive expedited review by CTRG and relevant regulators.

 When you submit to CTRG, please note in the subject header that the amendment is COVID-19 related.
-If the study will involve OUH, the OUH/OU COVID-19 Clinical Research Review Group will need to review the amendment (see question 1).
+If the study will involve OUH, CTRG will advise whether the OUH/OU COVID-19 Clinical Research Review Group will need to review the amendment (see question 1).
 If the study is currently on hold at OUH, confirmation by the group will serve as an exemption, and the study will be able to restart when the amendment has relevant approvals.

 Submit a non-substantial amendment to CTRG for authorisation.
 CTRG will process it as a Category C minor amendment not requiring HRA/HCRW approval (if relevant) and once authorised you can implement this and send it out immediately to all your sites.